thostaunton/GameDatabase-Frontend/README.md

 # GameDatabase-Frontend

-Gets database information from the GameDatabaseAPI and displays it using Chart.js for Angular
+Gets database information from the GameDatabaseAPI and displays it using Chart.js for Angular, also allows for editing of the databse using via Api calls.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.